Home > OMV Policy & Procedure: RECONSTRUCTED DRIVER'S LICENSE / IDENTIFICATION CARD

 - If the last renewal was processed via web/mail-in, the individual is not eligible to renew via web/mail-in a second time.

-- Applicants 70 years of age or older cannot renew through the mail.
+- Applicants 70 years of age or older cannot renew through the mail except when this person has been medically diagnosed with a disability that would prevent him from renewing his driver's license in person.

 To obtain a duplicate REC license or ID, the applicant must submit a statement of lost license containing the applicant's full name, driver's license number, Social Security Number, Louisiana residential address and current mailing address, and the appropriate fees.
 If the application is received within ninety days prior to the date of expiration, the applicant must renew (if eligible) instead of applying for a duplicate.